copperwater/xNetHack/doc/xnh-changelog-7.0.md

   - "Storeroom Vault" and "Water-surrounded Vault" now contain either a teleportation trap, hole, or some escape item to provide a way out for anyone who teleports in without a way out.
+- Adult gold dragons emit light in a radius of 2 rather than 1.

 ### Interface changes